tildearrow/kwin-lowlatency/README.md

 ## notice

-KWin-lowlatency 5.22 isn't ready yet, and even though it is mostly pointless, unredirection is one reason why is it still a thing...
+KWin-lowlatency 5.22 is almost ready!

-do not attempt to compile this yet. it's in test stage.
+it's still in test stage though.
+NVIDIA not tested.